-Grounded in the need for building awareness and knowledge, then practicing mindfulness, and then working on skill development this text examines the concepts associated with understanding culture and communication in the global business environment to help readers:
+Grounded in the need for building awareness and knowledge, practicing mindfulness, and then working on skill development, this text examines the concepts associated with understanding culture and communication in the global business environment to help readers:

 - understand intercultural communication processes;

 - improve self-awareness and communication in intercultural settings;

 - expand skills in identifying, analyzing, and solving intercultural communication challenges at work; and